 Product category marketing can increase leads and sales.

 Gaining brand recognition and appreciation across a product category means greater returns for your efforts.

 Product category marketing helps users spend more time with your products.
 It connects audiences to new products related to the ones they already love.

 Product Category Marketing Examples

 1. Fenty Beauty

-Product category: High-end foundation makeup
+Product category: Skincare

 Why it works: Fenty's success underlines a simple truth about today's consumers: they are belief-driven.
-Increasingly, consumers want to see brands improve the world along with making a profit.
+Increasingly, consumers want to see brands improve the world while making a profit.
 Fenty aligns with this shift by keeping diversity and inclusion top of mind with its product offerings — and by featuring models across a spectrum of skin tones.